Ferdysd96/sequelize-ORM/README.md

 -npm run serve.

-If you are going to use MSSQ you should add trustServerCertificate:false, like in the funciton below.
+If you are going to use MSSQ, you should add trustServerCertificate:false, like in the funciton below.
 This function is located in file.

 node_modules\sequelize\lib\dialects\mssql\connection-manager.js